jimiryquai/trainedstoic/README.md

 # Freedom Stack v2 (WIP)

+> [!IMPORTANT]
+> I will be removing Convex in favor of Bknd.io soon.

 I've learned a lot since the first iteration of Freedom Stack.

 I've used it in many projects, including as a home screen launcher on an Android phone.